Skip to the final section for a quick, spoiler-free rating.

 (I actually have a lot of problems with the half-ass, borderline bizarre ways this drama came at the subject of gender equality, but 1) I recognize that my views came from a western upbringing and 2) this shit is too serious for an online review of a 24-episode romantic comedy series, so I’m not even going to try opening that can of worm.
 It is what it is.)

-For the majority of the drama though, they were just two bumbling young adults trying to figure out how to be in a relationship without being the worst of themselves, like every young couple ever.
+For the majority of the drama though, they are just two bumbling young adults trying to figure out how to be in a relationship without being the worst of themselves, like every young couple ever.

 Why Chuchu Disappoints Me as the Villain